 For your purposes, the expiration date section isn’t important because the FFL eZ Check system will let you know if the FFL is valid.
 However, it is important to pay attention to the FFL number section for the FFL type.

 If the FFL type is “06” then NO FIREARMS may be shipped to this FFL.
-The company may receive firearms if it has an appropriate FFL, but this particular license can only be used to manufacture ammunition and no firearms can be disposed to this particular FFL number.
+The company may receive firearms only if it has an appropriate FFL, but this particular license can only be used to manufacture ammunition and no firearms can be disposed to this particular FFL number.

-Additionally, if the type of FFL that you’re going to run through eZCheck is a Type “03” FFL, then you must confirm that the firearm you are going to chip qualifies for curio and relic status.
+Additionally, if the type of FFL that you’re going to run through eZCheck is a Type “03” FFL, then you must confirm that the firearm you are going to ship qualifies for curio and relic status.

-If you are an FFL, then you should print a copy of the screen for proof that you checked the validity of the FFL prior to shipping the firearm.
+If you are an FFL, then you should print a copy of the screen (screen shot) for proof that you checked the validity of the FFL prior to shipping the firearm.
 This can really help in an ATF audit.